thomaslinux/easyvista-2023-css-stylus-styles-collection-thomaslinux/README.md

 # EasyVista 2023 userstyles collection

-UserStyles to be used with OpenStyles/stylus to modify the css of easyvista 2023 (some were incompatible the 2024 version).
+UserStyles to be used with OpenStyles/stylus to modify the css of easyvista 2023 (some are broken with the 2024 version).
+From when I was working with easyvista and needed some changes in the interface to make it more usable

 # How to use